 To treat: rest in a cool place, rehydrate with cool water or sports drinks, cool down with a cool shower or cool, wet towels.

 Heatstroke is the most serious problem of exposure to heat and can be life threatening.

 Symptoms include high body temperature, altered mental state, nausea, vomiting, caused by exposure to a hot environment and strenuous activity.
 In instances of heatstroke, seek immediate medical help.
 Medical personnel will try to lower a person's body temperature as quickly as possible through immersion in cold water, cooling blankets or ice packs.

 People make poor choices because they don't feel too hot.

 Drink eight to 12 glasses of water per day and to increase that by three glasses for every five degrees the temperature is above 100 degrees.

 Sodas and alcohol do not keep the body hydrated, so they should be avoided.

 Extreme Heat Relief Available Now

 How can I help?

-3. Donate water (preferably standard 16.9 ounce bottles) at any of our heat relief stations.
+2. Donate cases of water (preferably standard 16.9 ounce bottles) at any of our heat relief stations.